mmdp1989/CSC420-Pascal-Like-Comp/README.md

 # CSC420-Pascal-Like-Comp

-This is a university project that I was not able to finish.
-I have decided to continue working on it in my spare time.
-Below is the readme from my final submission.
+This is a university project that I was not able to finish but have decided to continue working on it in my spare time.
+The compiler is Pascal-like in the sense that some features are of a different syntax such as C styled headers and does not read the entire Pascal grammar.
+These will be properly documented over time as I make more progress.
+Below is the readme straight from my final submission with minor modifications.

 Overall Status: Incomplete\
 Scanner - Complete\